polkachu/mina-validator/README.md

 #### Postscript

+We highly recommend you install mina monitor.
+The server process is here: https://github.com/olton/mina-node-monitor/blob/master/server/SERVER-DOCS.md and the client process is here: https://github.com/olton/mina-node-monitor/blob/master/client/CLIENT-DOCS.md.
+We do not have the Ansible script here.
+Maybe one day we will update

 I cannot make the mina client to automatically start with the script.
 Therefore, you should get into the server and run the following:

 ```bash